uthmanrahimi/logmug/README.md

 # # Logmug

-**Logmug** is a small middleware based on **.NET5** which helps developers to logs all incoming requets to their applications into a filestorage.
+**Logmug** is a small middleware based on **.NET5** which helps developers to logs all incoming requets to their applications into a datastorage.

 - Righ now the only provider which is supported is **SqlServer**.
 - next provider is mongodb